1. Check for and prevent leaks

 11. Unplug unused gadgets and appliances

-Adopt a nightly routine or unplugging non-essential electrical devices that are not plugged into a surge protector.
+Adopt a nightly routine of unplugging non-essential electrical devices.
 Electrical items can short-circuit during winter storms.
-By unplugging these items, you’ll save a bit on electricity cost and will avoid a fire risk.
+By unplugging these items, you’ll save a bit on electricity costs and avoid any fire risks.

 12. Only purchase NRTL certified electronics and electrical equipment